Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

-# Adding Packages
+# Adding Packages to the Marketplace

-This guide explains how to create and contribute your own packages to the Roo Code Package Manager.
-By following these steps, you can share your components with the community and help expand the ecosystem.
+This guide explains how to create and contribute your own packages to the Roo Code Marketplace.
+By following these steps, you can share your work with the community and help expand the ecosystem.

-## Package Structure and Metadata
+## Item Structure and Metadata

-Each package in the Package Manager requires specific metadata files and follows a consistent directory structure.
+Each item in the Marketplace requires specific metadata files and follows a consistent directory structure.

 ### Directory Structure